ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 Some performance bugs (according to the change log) also happen when uncompressing a file.
 We, however, have measured only the time for compression.

 ## Commit messages
-0.3.0 - 0.4.0 (low quality compression also mentioned in the changelog):
+0.3.0 - 0.4.0 (low quality compression also mentioned in the Change log):
 * Configuration options/Interactions: compression levels 0,1,2,3,10,11
-* Changelog: made low quality compression faster; added quality level 0;
+* Change log: made low quality compression faster; added quality level 0;
 * Commits:
   * [1f01d61bcf](https://github.com/google/brotli/commit/1f01d61bcf): Add two more fast modes (quality 0, 1); quality 1,2 were renamed to quality 2 and 3 and the old quality 3 is removed.
   * [f453b1bf36](https://github.com/google/brotli/commit/f453b1bf36) [only memory]: Reduce memory usage